ahbarnett/poisson-square-spectral/README.md

 with boundary conditions on such domains.

 **Speed**.
-A crude timing comparison at $n=64$ nodes per dimension gives 0.0013 sec for `spectralfft2d` vs 0.019 for `chebfun2.poisson`.
+A crude timing comparison at $n=64$ nodes per dimension gives 0.0013 sec for `spectralfft2d` vs 0.019 sec for `chebfun2.poisson`.
 The FFT solver is thus about 13 times faster.
 Since the Chebyshev solver is iterative, this factor varies with the form of the solution.
-At the much larger grid size $n=512$, the ratio has dropped, and varies between about 0.8 and 2.7.
+At the much larger grid size $n=512$, the ratio has dropped, and varies between about 0.8 and 2.7 depending on the RHS.

 ### Documentation